 You can find many different kinds of mattresses on the market, consisting of various materials.
 The components and structure of your mattress contribute to how long it will last before it begins to sag.

 With repeated use every night, your body weight compacts and softens the materials of your mattress, creating an indentation in the most-used sleeping area of your bed.
 Furthermore, you’re most likely to feel the sag around your center of gravity.
-When your mattress no longer provides you with consistent support, your sleep quality may diminish, which can affect all areas of your health.
+When your mattress no longer provides consistent support, your sleep quality may diminish, and you may start to experience back pain or have existing pain worsen from the lack of support.

 How to Prevent a Mattress from Sagging